btc-script-explorer/scantool/docs/rest-api/v1/tx.md

 # Examples

-## Spend Type Stats
+## Previous Output Data

-In order to analyze spend types of all inputs in a transaction, a multi-step process is required in order to gather the data.
+In order to get previous output data for all inputs in a transaction, a multi-step process is required.
-This is because the spend types of legacy non-segwit inputs can not be known without looking at every previous output.
 In order to save time, and prevent too many requests being sent to your node all at once, the previous outputs are obtained separately.

 **Step 1**: Get the transaction.